karayabin/universe-snapshot/universe/Ling/CSRFTools/doc/api/Ling/CSRFTools/CSRFProtector/createToken.md

-CSRFProtector::createToken — Creates and returns a CSRF token.
+CSRFProtector::createToken — Creates the token named $tokenName, stores its value in the "new" slot, and returns the token value.